This post on Notre Dame de Lorette is part of a series on the Great War sites of the Western Front in France and Belgium.

 Practicalities and Accessibility at Notre Dame de Lorette and L’Anneau de la mémoire

 If you wish to attend a service of remembrance here, the chapel holds mass at 11 am each Sunday from Palm Sunday until Armistice Day (11 November).
-The flame of remembrance is lit in a ceremony beginning at 11.45 am after these services.
+After these services, the flame of remembrance is lit in a ceremony beginning at 11.45 am.

 The chapel/basilica was closed and undergoing renovation when we visited (June 2018).